 Gonzales salon giving back to community, leaving kids looking good

 GONZALES - With only days away from the first school bell, parents are checking off back-to-school supplies list.
-Four-year-old Jashiah Stokes she has everything, including a new backpack.
+Four-year-old Jashiah Stokes says she has everything, including a new backpack.

 "It's purple and silver," Stokes said.